w3champions/website/README.md

 ```

 ### Deploying to a Pull Request Environment
-If you branch starts with "DEPLOY_" azure will create a automatic deployment for your pull request, so you can test it in an isolated environment.
+If you branch starts with "DEPLOY_" azure will create an automatic deployment for your pull request, so you can test it in an isolated environment.
 It will be deployed to whatever comes after "DEPLOY_".
 For example, if my branch is called DEPLOY_add-new-language the pr will be published to https://add-new-language.w3champions.com.
 The https certificate will be generated after the deployment, but this can take some time.

-If you need any other connection strings, just update the docker-dompose.toke.yaml file accordingliy, for example if you want to use a different backend for the identification for example (which can also be deployed by a PR just like this repo).
+If you need any other connection strings, just update the docker-dompose.toke.yaml file accordingly, for example if you want to use a different backend for the identification for example (which can also be deployed by a PR just like this repo).

 When you are done, please contact one of the older devs, because they can delete the unused containers again.